graphql-java/java-dataloader/README.md

 This cache can only work local to the JVM, since its caches `CompletableFuture`s which cannot be serialised across a network say.

-The second level cache is a value cache represented by the interface `org.dataloader.CachedValueStore`.
+The second level cache is a value cache represented by the interface `org.dataloader.ValueCache`.
 By default, this is not enabled and is a no-op.

 The value cache uses an async API pattern to encapsulate the idea that the value cache could be in a remote place such as REDIS or Memcached.

 ## Custom future caches

-The default cache behind `DataLoader` is an in memory `HashMap`.
+The default future cache behind `DataLoader` is an in memory `HashMap`.
 There is no expiry on this, and it lives for as long as the data loader lives.

 However, you can create your own custom cache and supply it to the data loader on construction via the `org.dataloader.CacheMap` interface.